-- 1. Motor vehicle fueling station (no repair facilities).
+- 1. Gasoline station (no repair facilities).
 One (1) space per fuel nozzle plus one space per fifty square feet (50 s.f.) of useable gross floor area. - 2.
-Motor vehicle repair station (limited repairs).
+Automotive service station (limited repairs).
 Two (2) spaces per service bay; in addition, space will be provided for an additional three (3) vehicles per bay stored on the premises for servicing.
-The vehicle storage space need not meet the dimensional requirements for aisles and storage parking space dimensions may be reduced to not less than eight feet (8') by fifteen feet (15').
+The vehicle storage space need not meet the dimensional.
+Requirements for aisles and storage parking space dimensions may be reduced to not less than eight feet (8') by fifteen feet (15').
 Storage space must meet buffer requirements. - 3.
-Motor vehicle repair shop.
+Automotive repair shop.
 Two (2) spaces per service bay; in addition, space will be provided on the lot for an additional four (4) vehicles per bay stored on the premises for servicing.
 The vehicle storage space need not meet the dimensional requirements for aisles, and storage parking space dimensions may be reduced to not less than eight feet (8') by fifteen feet (15').
 Storage space must meet buffer requirements.